jeremytammik/tbc/a/1889_param_filter_type.md

 ### Parameter Filter Also Checks Type

-Getting ready for a rainy weekend, here is an important insight in using a filtered element collector with a parameter filter, a handy open source OCR tool and a few productifvity tips:
+Getting ready for a rainy weekend, here is an important insight in using a filtered element collector with a parameter filter, a handy open source OCR tool and a few productivity tips:

 - [Parameter filter also checks type](#2)
 - [Capture2Text, a handy OCR tool](#3)